lungithub/acme-tiny/README.md

 [![Build Status](https://travis-ci.org/diafygi/acme-tiny.svg)](https://travis-ci.org/diafygi/acme-tiny)
 [![Coverage Status](https://coveralls.io/repos/diafygi/acme-tiny/badge.svg?branch=master&service=github)](https://coveralls.io/github/diafygi/acme-tiny?branch=master)

-This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
+and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
 Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 200 lines).